 A few years later, I started a girl’s riding camp—a popular program for horse-crazy little girls (a subject I could relate to), and I knew exactly what they wanted—to eat, sleep and breathe horses.
 Soon, the moms started asking me to do riding camps for adults, and a new aspect of my business emerged.
 Eventually I was conducting eleven week-long clinics for adults each summer, managing about 20 school horses and training outside horses on the side.

 As the demand grew, I began traveling more and offering clinics on the road.
-Soon it became clear that it made more sense for me to travel to where the horses and people were than it did to make them travel to me in this remote little Colorado mountain town.
+Soon it became clear that it made more sense for me to travel to the horses than to make them come to me, in this remote little Colorado mountain town.
 About 15 years ago, I stopped doing clinics at home, re-purposed all of the school horses, and started teaching exclusively on the road.
-Today, I travel about 130 days a year, teaching people and training horses, both domestically and internationally.
+Today, I travel about 130 days a year, teaching people and training horses, both domestically and abroad.

 Who knew that having a horse business would require you to stay on top of technological advances and the changes in human behavior that result?

-Today, I operate an online retail business and a media production company, all centered on horses.
+Today, I operate an online retail sales and a media production company, all centered on horses.
 I train horses and teach people almost every single day, but the engine that drives my business is retail sales and media.
 We will never lose sight of how important horses are in our lives and in our business.
-Everyone that works with me is a horse lover and a rider.
+Everyone on my team is a horse lover and a rider.

-We all love going to work every day, because we are involved in a business that we are passionate about.
-We will never lose sight of the fact that our customers are passionate about horses and that this is a labor of love.
-We try to focus on products that make your horse life easier and better.
+We all love going to work every day and we’re fortunate to be involved in a business that we’re passionate about.
+We’ll never lose sight of the fact that our customers are passionate about horses and that this is a labor of love.
+We focus on products that make your horse life easier and better.
 Our motto is, “Helping horses, one human at a time.”